Learning Outcomes

 Key Term: environmental search

-A search to identify environmental risks such as contamination or flooding that may affect the property or result in liability.
+A search to identify environmental risks such as contamination that may affect the property or result in liability for remediation under the EPA 1990 or common law.

 Additional Searches